miso-lims/miso-lims/docs/_posts/2016-01-12-kit-tracking.md

 ---
 layout: page
 title: "Kit Tracking"
-category: dev
 date: 2016-01-12 13:42:52
+order: 2
 ---

 These pages represent the documentation that UEA intern Michal Zak produced during his developer work placement at TGAC.

 *Please note that this functionality is not yet part of MISO.
 It only exists on the following (outdated) GitHub branch:*